-Natural components (lower risk) are: Henna, Saffron, Chamomile and nut among others (MurciaSalud 2013).
-Synthetic components are: aniline and other benzene derivatives, heavy metals like lead (Benaiges 2007).
+Hair Dyes are widely used products by many cultures and civilizations (Gavazzoni 2015, Patel 2013, Benaiges 2007).
+Natural components, of lower risk (NHS 2013), are: Henna, Saffron, Chamomile and nut among others (MurciaSalud 2013).
+Synthetic components are: aniline and other benzene derivatives, heavy metals like lead.
+(Benaiges 2007)

 In last decade, a bulky amount of products in use have been withdrawn from the market since they were considered to be toxic for the organism (Benaiges 2007).
-Controversy still exist on the safety of existing products, while some authorities consider them to be safe (Gavazzoni 2015, NHS 2013, OTIS 2010, Chua 2008), some studies have found an association between its use during pregnancy and breastfeeding and certain types of leukemia or germ cell tumors in childhood (Couto 2013, Chen 2006)
+Controversy still exist on the safety of existing products, while some authorities consider them to be safe (Gavazzoni 2015, NHS 2013, OTIS 2010, Chua 2008), some studies have found an association between its use during pregnancy and breastfeeding and certain types of leukemia or germ cell tumors in childhood.
+(Couto 2013, Chen 2006)

-It is recommended a limited use, to follow advice appearing with the product, a shower after dye to keep clean the breast area and wearing short hair to minimize absorption of potentially toxic products.
+While breastfeeding, it is recommended a limited use, to follow advice appearing with the product, a shower after dye to keep clean the breast area and wearing short hair to minimize absorption of potentially toxic products.

 Mothers working at hair dressing facilities should observed all preventive measures, wearing gloves, working-time restriction, etc. (MurciaSalud 2013, Chua 2008).
-They can be genotoxic for these workers (Galiotte 2008).
+They can be genotoxic for these workers.
+(Galiotte 2008)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.